Gilbert Road/Main Street station

-Gilbert Rd/Main Street is a light rail station in Mesa, Arizona, on the Valley Metro system serving Phoenix and surrounding areas.
+Gilbert Road/Main Street station is a light rail station in Mesa, Arizona, on the A Line of the Valley Metro Rail system serving Phoenix and surrounding areas.
 It opened to revenue service on May 18, 2019, becoming the new terminus of the light rail line.
+It is the eastern terminus of the A Line.
 The station has a park-and-ride facility and a bus station that is served by local routes.

 The two-station 1.9 mi Gilbert Road Extension began construction in November 2016 and was expected to cost $184 million.